thenexthub/Codira/stdlib/public/README.txt

-The modules in the 'stdlib/public' directory are shipped publicly as a part of Apple Swift.
+The modules in the 'stdlib/public' directory are shipped publicly as a part of Apple Codira.